rstacruz/gemist/README.md

     Benchmark.measure { require 'bundler'; Bundler.require }  #=> 2.5s average
     Benchmark.measure { require 'gemist';  Gemist.require }   #=> 1.6s average

-## Oh by the way

-Don't use this.
+## Don't use this

+This is merely a proof-of-concept.
+It works (very well), but:

-The world has enough gem management gems, and it probably doesn't need another.
-This is just a proof-of-concept.
+1. The world has enough gem management tools, it doesn't need another.

+2. Bundler is better (though it's more bloated and does more things).

 ## Not going to happen

 Gemist will never have:

-### Dependency resolution.
+- **Dependency resolution.**
 If there are conflicts in your gems's requirements, just manually specify the gem version that will satisfy both.
 Alternatively, stop using too many gems.

-### An installer (like 'bundle install').
+- **An installer (like 'bundle install').**
 Seriously, just install the gems yourself!
 Gemist even gives you the exact command to do it.